sujeetrsharma/SAP-DS-Job-Execution/README.md

 ## 🔒 Security Note

 This is a **client-side** application.
 - Your `API_KEY` is embedded in the browser code.
-Restrict your API key in Google AI Studio to only allow requests from your deployed domain (e.g., `https://your-app.vercel.app`).
+Restrict your API key in Google AI Studio to only allow requests from your deployed domain.
 - SAP DS credentials entered in the settings are stored in `localStorage` for convenience but are never sent anywhere except the configured SAP endpoint.
 Ensure you use `https://` for your SAP DS server URL.